hpcleuven/VscDocumentation/source/compute/portal/ondemand/interactive-apps.rst

       running full jobs.
 If you indeed need multiple nodes or full GPUs to test your code/program, go ahead and request the resources for your interactive app from a more suitable partition.

+      If requesting a GPU, it will be the same as the type specified in the partition (e.g. a NVIDIA H100 for ``gpu_h100`` on wICE).
+For wICE, you can also request a GPU from the ``interactive`` partition.
+One GPU here is a virtual GPU slice of the available A100 GPUs.
+One GPU slice is the same as 1/7th of CUDA cores and memory of an A100 GPU.
+The interactive partition only allows you to request max 1 GPU (slice) though.

    .. tab-item:: VUB